MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/5_customize-the-certificate-template.md

 ---
 title: Customize the certificate template for the platform
 original-url: https://docs.microsoftcommunitytraining.com/docs/customize-the-certificate-template
+author: nikotha
+ms.author: nikotha
+description: By default, Microsoft Community Training platform uses a basic template to issue certificates to learners who have completed a course or passed an exam as shown below. ms.prod: azure ms.service: azure
 ---

 # Customize the certificate template for the platform